Archaeological investigations suggest that there was a church on the hill to the north of Buckfastleigh from early Saxon times.

 (Please click on the images for an enlarged picture)

 After the fire the decision was made in 1997 to demolish the old St Luke’s Church in the town centre, in order to build a modern parish church to serve all the people of the town.
-While it was undoubtedly right to invest in St Luke’s, rather than to repair Holy Trinity, the details of the decision proved controversial, and unfortunately there were failings in the design and construction of the new building.
+The Rev John Rowland, the vicar at the time, led the church through this very difficult process and the subsequent work of building up the congregation in the new setting.
+However, while it was undoubtedly right to invest in St Luke’s, rather than to repair Holy Trinity, the decision to go for a complete rebuild proved controversial, and unfortunately there were failings in the design and construction of the new building.

 Building took place from May 1999 to September 2002, during which period the congregation met for worship in the primary school on Sunday mornings, and at other times were helped by our good friends in the Methodist Church.